Pratik-11/questdb.io/docs/operations/capacity-planning.md

 The storage model of QuestDB has the benefit that most data structures relate closely to the file system, with columnar data being stored in its own `.d` file per partition.
-In edge cases with extremely large tables, frequent out-of-order ingestion, or high number of table partitions, the number of open files may hit a user or system-wide maximum limit and can cause unpredictable behavior.
+In edge cases with extremely large tables, frequent out-of-order ingestion, or a high number of table partitions, the number of open files may hit a user or system-wide maximum limit and can cause unpredictable behavior.

-The following commands allow for checking current user and system limits for maximum number of open files:
+The following commands allow for checking current user and system limits for the maximum number of open files:

 ```bash title="checking ulimit"
 # Soft limit